 Friday, the teacher didn’t present himself.
-He left a note on each student’s chair with an assigment based on their particular weakest point.
+He left a note on each student’s chair with an assignment based on their particular weakest point.
 The blackboard said: I’ll be in my office until midnight.

 Melissa had to paint a portrait illuminated by a red light.
 Although her skin colors were perfect, they were always the same ones.

-Cesar’s note said: You can paint like a master, but can you paint like a kid?
-He grabbed the note and walked back and forward the hallway.
-He remembered Picasso’s famous, line: ‘It took me four years to paint like Raphael, but a lifetime to paint like a child.’
+Cesar’s note said: You can paint like a master, but can you paint like a joyful kid?
+He grabbed the note and went outside.
+He walked back and forth in the hallway thinking of Picasso’s famous line: ‘It took me four years to paint like Raphael, but a lifetime to paint like a child.’

-I want a cow in my exhibitions; a holly cow! he thought on his way back.
+I want a cow in my exhibitions; a holy cow! he thought on his way back.
 He made a few drafts.
-One of them had a cow contemplating tens of paintings of lovely blue and green grass fields.
+One of them was of a cow contemplating tens of paintings of lovely blue and green grass fields.
 He knew it was impossible to paint all that in a day, so he then drafted a cow looking at a single painting.
-Yes, it's good, he thought, but that’s not going to get me an A. So he went outside, and as he didn’t want to focus on anything in particular, he just looked at the horizon.
-When he brought the cow to his mental picture, he said out loud: “This is it!”.
+It’s good, but that’s not going to get me an A, he thought.
+So, he went outside, and as he didn’t want to focus on any particular idea, he just looked at the horizon.
+When he brought the cow to his mental picture, he said out loud: “This is it!”
 He juxtaposed the cow with a painting within the painting.
-He was as happy as a kid drafting it.
+When he felt as happy as a kid drafting it, he thought: Mission accomplished.

-He pictured it with his phone, and sat outside a cafeteria, that he realized it had closed hours ago.
-He noticed the sub-painting horizon and said, “Sorry little cow.”.
-In an app, he previewed a few color adjustments, and headed back for the final touches.
+He took a photo of the painting and walked to a cafeteria that had closed hours ago, and sat on the stairs.
+When he noticed the sub-painting horizon he said: “Sorry, my little cow.”
+In an app, he previewed a few color adjustments and headed back for the final touches.

-He grabbed the painting, not like a masterpiece but like a shield and went to the teacher’s office.
-The teacher told him: “Sign it, Cesar.”
+He finished the adjustments and grabbed the painting – not like a masterpiece but like a shield – and headed to the teacher’s office.

 “It’s easier if I show you.”

-He grabbed two heat guns from a drawer, he knew the teacher would not mind cracked paint.
+He grabbed two heat guns from a drawer.

 “No!
 It’s going to crack the paint,” she said.